-Now that we know that the effects of soy on men’s health and fertility aren’t what most scientists believe them to be, let’s talk about how soy protein holds up against animal sources of protein like whey.
+Now that we know the effects of soy on men’s health and fertility aren’t what most believe them to be, let’s talk about how soy protein holds up against animal protein sources like whey.

-As a rule, when looking to bulk up, both men and women should aim to ingest about double the protein of sedentary people — about 0.7 grams per pound.
-A recent study showed that when 16 grams of protein daily were added to the diets of older men and women, participants were able to maintain or even increase muscle mass, strength and performance.
+A recent study showed that when 16 grams of protein daily were added to the diets of older men and women, participants could maintain or even increase muscle mass, strength, and performance.
 Whey and soy protein resulted in identical gains, and these gains were seen even in sedentary participants.

-Most importantly, the myth around phytoestrogens in soy is simply not supported by current scientific findings.
+Remember, current scientific findings simply do not support the myth about men being negatively affected by the phytoestrogens in soy.
 There is no evidence to suggest that isoflavones in soy inhibit testosterone or increase estrogen in men, nor is there evidence that soy reduces sperm count or semen parameters in men.

 Rest easy, knowing that you can use soy to build and maintain your muscles.